GEM-benchmark/GEM-benchmark.github.io/web/tasks/WebNLG.md

 |              7 |                79 |                29 |

-Selection 2: seen/unseen single predicates.
+Selection 2 (frequency): seen/unseen single predicates.
 This selection corresponds to the inputs with only one predicate.
 We compare which predicates are seen/unseen in the training data.
 The table below provides the relevant frequencies.
 Note that the comparison is only valid for English.
 Not for Russian, since there is only one example of unseen single predicates.

 | _ in training | Frequency English | Frequency Russian |
 |---------------|-------------------|-------------------|